 Connections with Academic Journals

 The Institute maintains ties with a number of prestigious academic journals.
-Benedict Kingsbury and José Alvarez serve as Editors in Chief of the American Journal of International Law (AJIL).
+Benedict Kingsbury and José Alvarez served as Editors in Chief of the American Journal of International Law (AJIL).
 Its “younger brother,” the European Journal of International Law (EJIL), lies in the hands of Joseph H.H.
 Weiler who, together with Gráinne de Búrca, also directs the International Journal of Constitutional Law (ICON).
 Mattias Kumm is one of the editors of Global Constitutionalism (Glob-Con).
 Finally, NYU’s international law faculty advises the student-run Journal of International Law and Politics (JILP).

 Involvement in Academic Societies